Choosing a bicycle helmet to buy can be a tough decision these days.

-The Giro Cinder is my top bicycle helmet as it packs many safety features in a budget-friendly way.
+The Giro Cinder is my pick as it packs many safety features in a budget-friendly way.

 It’s a great alternative to its premium sibling, the Giro Synthe and the Giro Aether.
-Despite this impressive safety technologies, the Giro Cinder doesn’t put on much extra weight and comes in at 290 grams for Medium.
-The buttery smooth Roc Loc 5 dial retention system keeps the helmet locked on your head without you even knowing it’s there.
+Despite this impressive safety technologies, the Giro Cinder doesn’t put on much extra weight and comes in at 290g for Medium.
+The buttery smooth Roc Loc 5 dial retention system keeps it locked on your head without you even knowing it’s there.

 Giro’s decision to use in-mold polycarbonate for its shell allows for the addition of 26 massive Wind Tunnel vents with internal channels that route air over your head and out through the exhaust at the back of the helmet.
-This makes it a very well-ventilated helmet.
+This makes it a very well-ventilated.

-Lastly, the Giro Cinder is ponytail compatible (great for female road cyclist), an often overlooked feature that I’m happy to see integrated into this fantastic CPSC-certified helmet.
+Lastly, it is ponytail compatible (great for female road cyclist), an often overlooked feature that I’m happy to see integrated into this fantastic CPSC-certified helmet.

 - Pros : Budget price and comes with MIPS system.

 - Cons : Larger sizes can be heavy compared to their peers.